Privacy Policy for Property Developer Buying Club

 3. How we use your data and our lawful bases

-UK GDPR requires a lawful basis for processing.
-We use your data for the following purposes:
+We may use your personal data for the following purposes:

 4. Cookies and Tracking